What is Bot War?

 In this article I hope to go below the surface of what Bot War is all about as a game to help explain some of the finer aspects.
 I am assuming that most people are aware of what it says on the tin.
 For example – that it’s a skirmish game.
 But how does it work and what else beyond it being a skirmish game defines it.

 Each model adds resources in the form of energy cubes to the total energy pool of your force.
 These cubes can be shared out among the various models in your force by placing a number of cubes on each of the stat cards you have.
-Everything your model does in bot War requires payment in energy cubes.
+Everything your model does in Bot War requires payment in energy cubes.
 So as each of your models activates they spend their cubes to do so.

 This means that you must plan what you want to do in advance.
-In addition to this, cubes may also be used to bolster an attack or support your defense.
-There are limits of course and dangers built in to power boosting too much.
+In addition to this, cubes may also be used to bolster an attack or support your defence.
+There are limits of course and dangers built in to power boosting like this too much.
 The power boosting option is an important dynamic in Bot War as it means that with almost every model activation both players are playing the game.
 The level of engagement between both players in Bot War is higher than some other games where you have to wait for your opponent to move all their models and do whatever else they do with little to no input from you.
 Bot War is not like this.

 The mechanics in Bot War are a little different from some games in that there is no order with which to make various activations.
 You may only make 2 activations per turn as a standard rule, but those activations can be in any order and can be duplicated.
 For example, a model can shoot twice, or move then shoot, or shoot then move, or close attack twice.
 This creates an amazing amount of tactical choice per model and makes for quite a difficult game.
 Add to this that all models must activate in ascending strategy rating order regardless of what force they belong to.
 While its possible that one opponent could activate their whole force then the other opponent activate their whole force its much more common for models to activate each side until all are activated.
 For example, you may activate a model then your opponent may activate 3 in a row then you may activate 2 and so on.
 It all depends on the Strategy Rating.
 Strategy ratings are listed on the model Stat cards.
 The higher this number the later the model will activate in the game.